digital0iced0/headquarters/README.md

 * The founder of a headquarter can elect to disband it.
 However, this will come with a penalty waiting time before being able to start a new HQ.
 * Players can not build storage deployables (or add items to storage deployables) inside other HQs.
 * Vehicles with storage capabilities which are left inside a HQ base will eventually suffer random inventory losses as they decay.
+* Headquarters can be destroyed through raiding if the InvulnerableTC option is disabled in the config.

 ## Permissions